masagrator/HigurashiENX/README.md

 ---

 # Thanks to
-- MangaGamer for providing translation for 8 main chapters.
+- MangaGamer for releasing 8 main chapters in English (not directly involved with this project).
 Official Steam release available here: https://store.steampowered.com/bundle/709/Higurashi_When_They_Cry_Hou/
-- [07th mod](https://07th-mod.com/home/) for tremendous work put to translations of console exclusive chapters and help with understanding some technical things about game engine
+- [07th mod](https://07th-mod.com/home/) for tremendous work put to translations of console exclusive chapters and help with understanding some technical things about game engine (not directly involved with this project)
-- Kaitoein & Bonciel - for Saikoroshi translation
+- Kaitoein & Bonciel - for Saikoroshi translation (not directly involved with this project)
-- xPearse Scanlations - for providing translations for Hou chapters (those are using machine translation with proofreading)
+- xPearse Scanlations - for providing machine translations for Hou chapters (not directly involved with this project)
 - [DCNick3](https://github.com/DCNick3) for ShinDataUtil, mainly for scenario decompilator/compilator.
 Without it this project wouldn't even start.
 - [Neurochitin](https://gitlab.com/Neurochitin) for providing scripts that helped finish this project faster.
 - ~Xanu for help with translating and proofreading some parts of game